sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/enforced-timeout-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/enforced-timeout-tyk-oas" >}}) page.

+If you're using Tyk Operator then check out the [configuring an enforced timeout in Tyk Operator](#tyk-operator) section below.

-## Configuring an enforced timeout in the Tyk Classic API Definition
+## Configuring an enforced timeout in the Tyk Classic API Definition {#tyk-classic}

 To configure an enforced timeout you must add a new `hard_timeouts` object to the `extended_paths` section of your API definition.